-Taylorsville should continue to work with Wasatch Front Regional Council and Utah Transit Authority to make certain that all Taylorsville neighborhoods are within easy walking distance of regional transit lines and/or bus routes to ensure that Taylorsville neighborhoods are connected to other parts of the city and region.
-Taylorsville should also ensure that all neighborhoods have safe and comfortable walking routes to adjacent transit corridors.
-Comfortable, accessible, and conveniently placed bus stops are also important.
+Taylorsville should continue to work with Wasatch Front Regional Council and Utah Transit Authority to ensure all Taylorsville neighborhoods are within safe and reasonable walking distance of transit lines and/or bus routes.
+Neighborhoods should also provide safe and comfortable walking routes to adjacent transit corridors where comfortable, accessible, and conveniently placed transit stops await them.